Frequently Asked Questions about Auditions

 The frequency that any given team will perform can vary depending on the team’s availability, the total number of teams selected through auditions, the quality of the team’s performance, and the Theater’s Artistic Calendar.

-When will I know if I am cast and when would I start?
+When will I know if I am cast?

 Can I audition for more than one opportunity?

-Yes, you can audition for any combination of the three opportunities: with a Team, as an Individual to be placed on a new Team, and/or to be a member of Sea Tea Touring Company.
+Yes, you can audition with a Team, or as an Individual to be placed on a new Team.

 Which opportunities are paid?